PDA Recommendations

 - The good ol' fastboot oem/flashing unlock - the most ideal, but requires usage of PC & USB cable, & enabling USB debugging & OEM unlocking in Developer settings.
 This method is used on Pixel, OnePlus, & Xiaomi's A series.

 - Company-released unlock code - this is similar to fastboot oem/flashing unlock, but with an extra step : getting an unlock code from the manufacturer.
-This requires you to manually send the PDA's identifiers (such as IMEI & device ID) to the manufacturer, who will send the code to your email.
-Most of the time, this requires an account with the manufacturer, which may allow them to abuse the data you give to them.
-Either way, this method leaves you at the manufacturer's mercy.
+This requires you to manually send the cellphone's identifiers (such as IMEI & device ID) to the manufacturer, who will either send the code to your email or display it.
+Sometimes (Sony doesn't require an account from the one time I tested it), this requires an account with the manufacturer, which may allow them to abuse the data you give to them.
+Either way, this method leaves you at the manufacturer's mercy since they can shut down the service at any time.

-- PDA-based unlocker app, such as ASUS' UnlockTool.
-The unlocker tool is more convenient since you don't need to use a PC to unlock the bootloader, but this also means anyone can unlock the bootloader as long as they can access the app.
-Also, you're at the mercy of the manufacturer.
+- Cellphone-based unlocker app, such as ASUS' UnlockTool.
+The unlocker tool is more convenient since you don't need to use any computers to unlock the bootloader, but this also means anyone can unlock the bootloader as long as they can access the app.
+Also, you're at the manufacturer's mercy since they can shut down the service at any time.

-- PC-based unlocker app, such as Xiaomi's Mi Unlock.
+- Computer-based unlocker app, such as Xiaomi's Mi Unlock.
 This one is the worst example I can provide, since you'll need a Mi Account (which requires e-mail and/or phone number) to log into the unlocker app.
+And, to add insult to injury, on your first attempt at unlocking bootloader, you are slapped with at least 72 hours (up to 2 weeks AFAIK) before you can re-try & definitely(?) unlock the bootloader.
+Obviously, the manufacturer's able to shut down the service (and/or make it as convoluted as possible) as they see fit.

-Another (probably better) example would be Odin / Heimdall for Samsung, but I haven't used any Samsung PDAs, so I have no experience about it.
+Another (probably better) example would be Odin / Heimdall for Samsung, but I haven't used any Samsung cellphones, so I have no experience about it.

 Custom ROMs & TWRP availability